What is a human firewall and how do you secure it?

 However, training is very important.
 CEOs and other senior managers are especially in need of training for two reasons:

-• They are the people who are least likely have taken training in the past
+- They are the people who are least likely to have taken training in the past

 40% of senior managers in a BAE Systems survey said they lack understanding of their own company’s cybersecurity protocols.
-But if you’re the boss, you’re an attractive target for cyber criminals.
+But if you’re the boss, you’re an attractive target for cyber criminals as you’re more likely to have access to funds and resources that are more valuable for a cybercriminal.

 That’s why ramsac run in-depth training courses in cybersecurity to help business leaders stay up-to-date and informed about the latest cyber risks.